Bambatriste/deck-shuffler/README.md

-# deck-shuffler
-just a little card game code
+just a little deck shuffler in C++